 Designated impoundment facility means any animal shelter which is operated by a nonprofit corporation or a licensed veterinarian practicing in Martin County and which is under contract with the board.

-Division means the Animal Services Division within the Martin County Sheriff's Department.
+Division means the Animal Care and Control Services Division of Martin County, including any Animal Control and Care Division within the Martin County Sheriff's Department.